 Catherine Waite Phelan, chair and professor of communication, earned a doctorate from the University of Illinois, with an interdisciplinary degree in communication and philosophy.
 Phelan’s work is interdisciplinary, drawing on the traditions of the social sciences and the humanities.
 Her research focuses on the ways in which the human and technological interface alters the social domain.
 Phelan’s teaching interests include courses on the role of the press in the American democracy, the First Amendment and Conflict Mediation.
 Phelan's most recent publication is The Digital Evolution of an American Identity, (Routledge, 2013).

-Yvonne Zylan earned a Ph.D. in sociology from New York University and a juris doctor from the University of San Diego School of Law.
-She has published articles in the Michigan Journal of Gender & Law and the Michigan Journal of Law Reform, among other periodicals.
+Yvonne Zylan, who has a doctorate in sociology and a law degree, has published articles in the Michigan Journal of Gender & Law and the Michigan Journal of Law Reform, among other periodicals.
 Her book, States of Passion: Law, Identity, and the Social Construction of Desire, is a study of sexuality, social theory and the law.
 Her areas of scholarship include law and society, sexuality, social theory, political sociology, and the state and social policy.
 Zylan practiced law at Pillsbury Winthrop Shaw Pittman LLP.
+She earned her sociology doctoratefrom New York University and a juris doctor from the University of San Diego School of Law.